dstasaski/ImageProcessing/README.md

 # Image Processing

-Simple Python script to merge a series of imperfect pictures to fix common saturation and exposure issues.
+Simple Python script that merges a series of imperfect pictures to fix common saturation and exposure issues.